5tnvan/vtastic/_pages/conduct.md

 ---
 layout: page
-title: Join Now
+title: Code of Conduct
-include_in_header: true
+include_in_header: false
 ---

 # Code of Conduct: